dragonblocks/dragonstd/README.md

 This library is only capable of what dragonblocks needs, and it does not intend to be general purpose.

 Included are Array, Bintree, List and Queue as well as numeric types and (de-)serialisation for them.
-To use this in your project, just compile the implementation.c file into your project's binary.

-## endian.h
-By default, dragontype will use the Linux <endian.h> header.
-However, since other systems may not have that header, you can use [this library](https://github.com/mikepb/endian.h) to replace it.
-Make sure to define DRAGONTYPE_ENDIAN_HEADER to the include path of this portable endian.h file.